 The first concerns the management structure, roles and responsibilities for quality, defined by management.
 The establishment of a quality committee in charge of managing the quality system, the representation within the quality function's organisation chart, and the implementation of function sheets, met the requirements of the standard.
 It also requires the appointment of a quality manager whose main role is, in relation to the quality committee, to ensure the implementation and development of the system.
 But the administrative vacuum of that time led the management to assume this role.
 It therefore provides a framework, at intervals scheduled for specific meetings to "review" the system with a view to improving it.
-In Memorandum No 175/MEMSP/ICA/DtionGle of 18 September 2003, a steering committee and a monitoring committee were set up to lead the implementation of the quality approach at the ICA, the External Consultations and Explorations services having been retained for the initial experimentation.
-The steering committee is composed of the Directors (General, Medical and Scientific, Administrative and Financial); the Deputy Directors of Human Resources and Nursing; the Heads of the Consultations, External Explorations, Pharmacy, Biology, and the Autonomous Service for Control and Evaluation;

-the Quality Coordinator and the Chairman of the Quality Committee.
+In Memorandum No 175/MEMSP/ICA/DtionGle of 18 September 2003, a steering committee and a monitoring committee were set up to lead the implementation of the quality approach at the ICA, the External Consultations and Explorations services having been retained for the initial experimentation the Quality Coordinator and the Chairman of the Quality Committee.
 The Monitoring Committee is composed of the Quality Coordinator and the pilots for the consultation, five in number, and four for the external explorations.
 The role of these committees is to define the objectives and results to be achieved and to ensure that activities are properly carried out as part of the quality approach.

 The second forms the documentation that constitutes the main basis of a quality management system.
 Indeed, the quality culture is more, through its formalism, a culture of the written word than an oral culture.
 In a 2006 official speech, the Director noted that "oral communication is not prohibited... but it is better to set out the accepted rules in writing (and improve them) than to discuss them each time".
 The Director also insists on documentation as a fundamental requirement of a quality system and the practical advantages of using writing: "writing requires reflection, allows for the homogenization, memorization and verification of information, becomes a reference that can be easily disseminated, allows the classification and archiving of information (the right document in the right place)".
 The quality manual is at the highest level of the document pyramid.
 It defines all the processes on which the organization commits itself to its customers, within the framework of ISO 9001 certification.
-Its drafting was outsourced and then contextualized Management.
+Its drafting was outsourced and then contextualized by the Management.
 In this way, by describing the processes, the Directorate ensured that the writing of medical procedures and its meanders constituted a "memory" and a common language for agents, thus contributing to describing and clarifying the value chain.
-Communication and training are crucial because they (to auditors, customers...) the effective implementation of the quality approach.
+Communication and training are crucial because they prove (to auditors, customers...) the effective implementation of the quality approach.
 They provide tangible evidence of what has been done, i.e., the activities that have been carried out or the results that have been achieved.
 All information, documents and records affecting product quality are mandatory.
-The administrative and medical departments are responsible for ensuring that they are consistent and up-to-date.
+The administrative and medical departments are responsible 168 for ensuring that they are consistent and up-to-date.